misterfish/stick/README.md

 #### ٭ point-free ٭

-A common pattern is when the argument to a function is passed directly into a pipe:
+A common pattern is when the argument to a function is passed immediately into a pipe:

 	const add1IfYouCan = x => x | ifOk (add1, 'nothing' | always)

-Since `x` does not appear anywhere else in the expression, we can simply remove it:
+Since `x` does not appear anywhere else in the expression, we can simply remove it, along with the function argument:

 	const add1IfYouCan = ifOk (add1, 'nothing' | always)